GijsTimmers/kotnetcli/README.md

    or install system-wide:

         $ sudo python2 setup.py install

+   The kotnetcli suite comes in the form of three new shell commands: `kotnetcli`, `kotnetgui`, and `kotnetsrv`.

 When run for the first time, kotnetcli will ask you to unlock your keyring.
 For maximum ease-of-use, just enter the password you use to login to your system.
 If you do that, this keyring will only pop up once.